matham/pyflycap2/doc/source/installation.rst

 ^^^^^^^^^^^^^

 * Now we're ready to compile.
-CD to the pyflycap2 directory such that Makefile is in your path and just execute `make`.
-This will compile pyflycap2.
-Alternatively run ``python setup.py build_ext --inplace``.
+CD to the pyflycap2 directory and run ``python setup.py build_ext --inplace`` to manually compile or run ``pip install -e .`` to compile it and make it available to python.
 * Finally, assuming pyflycap2 is properly installed, you should be to import pyflycap2, as long as the dlls (.so) are still on the PATH.
   Once compiled, only the dlls (.so) are required.
-* On linux, the file ``/usr/bin/FlyCapture2GUI_GTK.glade`` needs to be copied to the currenty directory if any of the GUI functions are used, otherwise an error will be raised and the GUI will not launch.
+* On linux, the file ``/usr/bin/FlyCapture2GUI_GTK.glade`` needs to be copied to the current directory if any of the GUI functions are used, otherwise an error will be raised and the GUI will not launch.